VyshnavCJ/MovieLand/README.md

 # MovieLand

 A Simple project to learn React.
-This Website shows movie name and year which we search on search bar
+This Website shows movie names and year of which we search on search bar

 ## Available Scripts